Sunday, April 26, 2020

 The CryptO'pinion?

-I am really enjoying this adventure far more than I would have ever excepted.
-It's like a Hammer House Of Horror in both style and stereotypical content plus the graphics are a massive bonus (I hope Stefan continues down this path in the future).
-A wonderful adventure and now I am excited to see what freakish horrors await me in the Manor!!
+I'm enjoying this adventure more than I expected.
+It's like a Hammer House of Horror in both style and stereotypical content, plus the graphics are a bonus (I hope Stefan continues down this path in the future).
+A wonderful adventure, and I'm excited to see what freakish horrors await inside the Manor!!

 The Curse of Rabenstein is free to download!

-* However, there is the option to donate a few quid *
+* However, there is an option to donate a few quid *

-I opted to purchase the boxed version with tons of goodies!!
+I opted to purchase the boxed version with the goodies!!

 Gaming like it's 1990 with a box stuffed full of quality goodies!